Hotels: Best Steps to Detect and Avoid a Bed Bug Infestation

 Those who travel are not strangers to at least hearing about a bed bug infestation at a hotel or resort.
-Though most of these places do hire a bed bug exterminator to do a treatment when needed, it doesn’t mean the rooms will always be clear of these parasites.
+Though most of these places do hire a bed bug exterminator to do a treatment when needed, it does not mean the rooms will always be clear of these parasites.

 But how does a bed bug infestation prevail in these environments?
 There are a few reasons:

-3) Carpeting: Hotels tend to have wall to wall carpeting.
+- Carpeting: Hotels tend to have wall to wall carpeting.
 This allows a warm friendly hiding spot for the bed bugs where the carpet meets the wall, and just underneath.
 If the bed bug exterminator is just using a spray as the main treatment, then it may not penetrate deep enough within the edges.
-On the other hand, with wood flooring, a good high pressure spray will get deeper into the baseboard area and remain on the surface for a longer period.
+On the other hand, with wood flooring, a good high-pressure spray will get deeper into the baseboard area and remain on the surface for a longer period.

 As a hotel guest, what are the best measures that can be taken to detect and avoid a bed bug infestation?

-3) What to look for exactly: Small clusters of black dots.
+- What to look for exactly: small clusters of black dots.
 These are the fecal stains and markings of bed bugs.
-Keep in mind that if a bed bug exterminator was already there to resolve an infestation, these stains will still be there and are permanent.
+Keep in mind that if a bed bug exterminator were already there to resolve an infestation, these stains will still be there and are permanent.
 You may also notice reddish/brown smears indicated blood stains.
 Also check for any eggs – these look like tiny pieces of white rice.
 If you see any type of bugs themselves, then you have all the evidence needed.

-5) Other items to check is the wooden bed frame, headboard (behind), night stands, and bottom of curtain seams.
+- Other items to check are the wooden bed frame, headboard (behind), night stands, and bottom of curtain seams.
 The mattress and box spring usually yield the highest activity in most cases, so these should always be checked first.